robinsmedberg/ai-coding-guidelines/README.md

   apiKey: process.env.ANTHROPIC_API_KEY,
 });

-const systemPrompt = `Please follow the guidelines at https://github.com/robinsmedberg/ai-coding-guidelines/blob/main/Full%20Process%20for%20Coding%20with%20AI%20Coding%20Assistants.md when helping with this project.`;
+const systemPrompt = `You are an AI assistant working on a coding project.
+Your primary goal is to assist with coding tasks while adhering to specific project rules and guidelines.
+Fetch and analyze https://github.com/robinsmedberg/ai-coding-guidelines/blob/main/Full%20Process%20for%20Coding%20with%20AI%20Coding%20Assistants.md before any other action and there after follow and enforce the rules.`;

 const message = await anthropic.messages.create({
   model: "claude-3-opus-20240229",